4 Crucial Points On How To Invest In Weed Stocks

 Price Doesn't Equate To The Value Of The Stock

 The fundamentals of investing apply for marijuana stocks as well.
 In fact, you should adhere to the fundamentals when investing in marijuana stocks.
-Buying stock means you are investing in a part of a business.
+Buying stock means you are funding in a part of a business.
 The business should be a solid one with a good growth potential.
-Valuation is very important.
+Valuation is crucial.
 But a stock's price will not accurately reflect the real value of a business at times.

 For example, when you invest in Canopy Growth, you buy part of a business that markets medical marijuana in Canada.
 The company owned property, plant, and equipment worth of $61 million at the end of 2016.
 The cash equivalents were close to $93 million.
 The business generated a revenue of $25.2 million in the last 9 months.
 The total earnings are $4.5 million.
 Canopy is a solid business with exceptional growth potential when Canada legalize recreational marijuana use, simplifying how to invest in weed stocks.